tmaybe/dev.socrata.com/consumers/getting-started.md

 ### SoQL Queries

 The "**So**crata **Q**uery **L**anguage" (SoQL) is a simple, SQL-like query language specifically designed for making it easy to work with data on the web.
 The language is both powerful and easy to learn, and everything works via `GET` parameters.
-For example, to search for fuel stations within 500 meters of Chicago City Hall:
+For example, to search for fuel stations in downtown Chicago:

-{% include tryit.html domain='data.cityofchicago.org' path='/resource/alternative-fuel-locations.json' args='$where=within_circle(location, 41.88383, 87.63198, 500)' %}
+{% include tryit.html domain='data.cityofchicago.org' path='/resource/alternative-fuel-locations.json' args='$where=within_box(location, 41.885001, -87.645939, 41.867011, -87.618516)' %}

 <div class="well">
   Many different functions are available via SoQL.
 Read the detailed documentation on <a href="/docs/queries.html">SoQL Queries</a> for more info.